Updated 17/09/2020

 Helpful Thinking

-For more information about these resources please visit psychology.org.au/topics/disasters
+For more information about these resources please visit psychology.org.au

 Step 1 Notice your feelingsCatching yourself thinking unhelpful thoughts can be tricky.
 Often these thinking habits are automatic, and we don’t notice what we’re saying to ourselves, but just know we feel bad.
 Noticing that you are feeling worried might come first.